ASAP-CRN/pmdbs-sc-rnaseq-wf/docker/scvi/scripts/README.md

 ## _INTEGRATE DATA_

+- _transcriptional-phenotype_:  cell transcritional phenotype [`transcriptional_phenotype.py`](./main/transcriptional_phenotype.py)
+    - assign 'cell_type' to high-fidelity mappings (i.e. correlation >0.5 and bootstrap_probability>0.5), all else "unknown" to the high level labels.

 - _integration_: [`integrate_scvi.py`](./main/integrate_scvi.py)
     - `scVI` integration to remove batch effects (minimize non-biological variability)
     - `scANVI` leverage cell-type from MMC to assign the rest of the cells.

 - _clustering_: `umap` ([`clustering_umap.py`](./main/clustering_umap.py))
     - updated to do leiden at 4 resolutions - [0.05, 0.1, 0.2, 0.4]
-    - In the future we may choose `mde` (`clustering_mde.py`) over `umap`, as it is super fast and efficient on a GPU, and the embeddings are only useful for visualization so the choice is semi-arbitrary.
+        - FUTURE: we may choose `mde` (`clustering_mde.py`) over `umap`, as it is super fast and efficient on a GPU, and the embeddings are only useful for visualization so the choice is semi-arbitrary.

 - __DEPRICATED__  --- _annotation_: [`annotate_cells.py`](./main/annotate_cells.py).
     - Use cellassign and a list of marker genes.
 Currently using CARD cortical list of genes.
 NOTE: this is not annotating the "clusters" but the cells based on marker gene expression.